-Public participation and comments are encouraged at regular meetings of the Kelleys Island Village council which meets monthly at Town Hall.
-May through September meetings are held on the second Thursday at 7 PM.
-October through March meetings are held on the second Saturday at 10 AM.
+Public participation and comments are encouraged at regular meetings of the Kelleys Island Village council which meets monthly from March through December at Town Hall.
+Meetings are held on the second Saturday at 10 AM.
 For more information on your drinking water contact Tom Lange at 419.746.2555.